Jesssullivan/GIS_Shortcuts/README.md

 [Visit this blog post](https://www.transscendsurvival.org/2019/10/07/gdal-for-gis-on-unix-using-a-mac-or-better-linux/)

 Note: in my opinion, homebrew and macPorts are good ideas- try them!
-If you don’t have it, get it now:
+If you don’t have Homebrew, get it now:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
 (….However, port or brew installing QGIS and GDAL (primarily surrounding the delicate links between QGIS / GDAL / Python 2 & 3 / OSX local paths) can cause baffling issues.
 If possible, don’t do that.
-Use QGIS installers from the official site and build from source!)
+Use QGIS installers from the official site or build from source!)

 if you need to resolve issues with your GDAL packages via removal: on MacPorts, try similar: